gfgprojects/ecowheataly/clustering_pipeline/README.md

 ## Running the Script

+The script must be run from the main workind directory; namely, ecowheataly.
+Thus, firs cd into that repository and then proceed with the following steps.

 ### Step 1: Prepare Data

 Ensure you have a `flat_df.csv` file in the `data/` directory.
 This CSV file contains the input data required for clustering.